Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Algorithms

 \subsection{Fast algorithm for cycle-based DCOPF}

 While the $\bund$ method introduced in Section \ref{sec:alg:bundle} provides a tractable algorithm, it still requires multiple calls to the subproblem oracle.
 Significant computational complexity is created by the KVL constraints, especially for large networks.
 To efficiently formulate KVL, \cite{kocuk2016cycle} proposes constraining cycle flows; the authors use LU factorization to calculate a cycle basis.
-Previous work \cite{horsch2018linear} reports significant computational speedups when formulating the linearized power flow as decomposed on a spanning tree and a cycle basis, when compared to the angle formulation; \cite{horsch2018linear} uses a \emph{fundamental cycle basis} based on a spanning tree, calculated using the Python package {NetworkX} \cite{hagberg2008networkx}.
+Previous work \cite{horsch2018linear} reports significant computational speedups when formulating the linearized power flow as decomposed on a spanning tree and a cycle basis, when compared to the angle formulation; \cite{horsch2018linear} uses a \emph{fundamental cycle basis} based on a spanning tree.
+No power systems paper seems to have used \emph{minimum} cycle bases for DC power flows.

-Meanwhile, the graph algorithms literature has extensively studied the minimal cycle basis (mcb) problem \cite{liebchen2005greedy, kavitha2008algorithm, mehlhorn2009minimum}, which identifies a graph's cycle basis with a \emph{minimal} total number of edges.
-Since sparsity of the coefficient matrix affects solver speed, we consider applying a minimal cycle basis to DCOPF, rather than arbitrary cycle bases in prior literature.
-Polynomial-time mcb algorithms exist, but they rely on specialized graph routines, e.g. repeated shortest path solves.
-To simplify implementation and leverage modern solvers, we develop a direct integer programming (IP) formulation.
+Meanwhile, the graph algorithms literature has studied the minimum cycle basis (mcb) problem \cite{liebchen2005greedy, kavitha2008algorithm, mehlhorn2009minimum}, which identifies a graph's cycle basis with a \emph{minimum} total number of edges.
+Since sparsity of the coefficient matrix affects solver speed, we consider applying mcb to DCOPF, rather than arbitrary cycle bases in prior {power systems literature \cite{kocuk2016cycle,horsch2018linear}}.
+Polynomial-time mcb algorithms exist, but they rely on specialized graph routines, e.g., repeated shortest path solves{, which become prohibitively slow on large networks.}

+{We therefore make two contributions.
+First, we introduce the idea of mcb to the power systems literature.
+Second, to overcome limitations of existing graph theory algorithms, we develop a direct integer programming (IP) algorithm.}

 Let $C_{\kappa j}\in\{0,1\}$ denote the incidence of edge $j$ in cycle $\kappa$.
 To improve cycle $C_{\hat{\kappa}}$, we solve an IP that searches over linear combinations of cycles including $C_{\hat{\kappa}}$ (to preserve linear independence) and minimizes the number of edges: